-- Gain practical skills through multiple site visits to key cultural, festival and tourist attractions.
+- Practical skills gained through multiple site visits to key cultural, festival and tourist attractions.

-- This course includes a 12-week work placement that will bring students in direct contact with key organisations in the Tourism and Event Management sectors, which will give students valuable experience and enhance their employability.
+- Substantive work placement that will bring students in direct contact with key organisations in the Tourism and Event Management sectors.

-- Exit Awards: Higher Certificate in Tourism & Event Management (NFQ Level 6) after Year 2 and BSc in Tourism Management (NFQ Level 7) after Year 3.
+- Exit Awards: Higher Certificate in Business in Tourism and Event Operations (NFQ Level 6) after Year 2 and Bachelor of Science in Tourism and Event Management (NFQ Level 7) after Year 3.

 What follow-on study opportunities are available?

 Graduates who achieve a minimum of a second class honours degree are eligible to apply to a range of masters and postgraduate courses within Institute of Technology Carlow, for example the MSc in Digital Marketing, Masters of Business or those available in other institutions.

 What exemptions will I receive?-